AlphaByte-dev/Hacktoberfest-2020/CONTRIBUTING.md

 # Example
 git checkout -b addname/PawanKolhe
 ```
+> In the example, `addname/PawanKolhe` is the name of the new branch.

 > This command creates a new branch and switches to that new branch

 ### STEP 5